feyman2016/michaellancaster/_posts/2013-03-08-css-architecture-for-web-applications.markdown

 - Use CSS preprocessors (It doesn't mean you are going to have a good CSS architecture).
 - More developers = more problems so write a Doc & Stylesheets guide for your team.
 - Comments are KING.
 They wont be there afterwards because you will minify so use wisely.
+- Find the patterns in your design and apply OOCSS method (works great for me).
 - Rule sets in specific order (example how I do it below).

 <pre><code data-language="css">